Macau positions itself as an innovation hub

 This steady growth is underpinned by several key factors.
 “The integration of Macau, Hong Kong, and mainland China through initiatives such as Insurance Connect is fostering cross-border activities and opening up new opportunities in the insurance sector,” Li explained.

 However, alongside these growth prospects comes intense competition.
 Lei Yu, chief executive of QBE North Asia and regional head of distribution, reflected on the competitive environment.
-“The Macau and Hong Kong insurance markets are always going to be very competitive, but we see opportunities, particularly in emerging risks,” he said.
+“The Macau and Hong Kong insurance markets are always going to be very competitive, but we see opportunities, particularly in emerging risks,” she said.

 One of the most significant opportunities in the Macau insurance market is cyber insurance, an area that remains largely underdeveloped.
 “There’s a huge gap in cyber insurance globally, and Macau is no different,” Li pointed out.
 “Many industries here, including hospitality and banking, haven’t fully adopted cyber insurance despite the high risks they face.
 We see this as a key area for growth.”